filipesilva/fdb/README.md

  :fdb.on/tx       print-call-arg}
 ```

-## More demos

-I'm still working on more demos, mostly around my own usecases.
-I'll add them here when they are done.

 ## Hacking on FileDB

 [ARCHITECTURE.md](ARCHITECTURE.md) has an overview of the main namespaces in FileDB and how they interact.

 `fdb watch --debug` starts fdb with some extra debug logging.
-Connect to the [nrepl server](https://nrepl.org/nrepl/1.1/index.html) on port 2525 by default, and change stuff.
+Connect to the [nREPL server](https://nrepl.org/nrepl/1.1/index.html) on port 2525 by default, and change stuff.
 Call `(clojure.tools.namespace.repl/refresh)` to reload code as you change it, and `(fdb.core/restart-watch-config!)` if you want the watcher to restart too.